Guides

 Challenges with OAuth

-While many services do use API Keys to authenticate requests, over 50% of the top SaaS companies use OAuth 2.0 in order to authorize requests to their API.
+While many services do use API Keys to authenticate requests, most of the top SaaS companies use OAuth 2.0 to authorize requests to their API instead.

 Generally, implementing OAuth based authorization flows for integrations involves setting up services to handle: